ianmwelch/GerhardtHymns/authors/massie_e.md

 ---
 title: Massie, Edward (1805–1893)
+author_first: Edward
+author_last: Massie
+author_date: 1805–1893
-section: Authors
+section: Authors and Composers
-author: m
+image:
-layout: index
+layout: page
 ---

 Massie, Edward, M.A., (1805–1893) was the son of Rev. R. Massie of St. Bridget's, Chester, and younger brother to [Richard Massie](/authors/massie_r).
 He was educated at Shrewsbury School and Wadham College, Oxford; B.A.
 1830, M.A.
 1834.
 He took Holy Orders in 1830.
 He died at Grange-over-Sands, Lancashire, in 1893.
 His published works include *A Few Hymns for Occasional Use in the Services of the Church*, 1862, and *Sacred Odes*, 1866 (volume 1) and 1867 (volume 2).
 The latter contains many translations from the German.